 1. The analyst may have some prior theory in mind which suggests that values above a certain point will have different consequences to those below.

-2. Prior experience with similar programs might have already shown that a certain threshold has to be passed before an intervention can have noticeable effects.
+2. Prior practical experience with similar interventions might have already shown that a certain threshold has to be passed before an intervention can have noticeable effects.

 3. There may be no prior theory or experience but on examination of the data might show a significant gap in the distribution, which could be used as the basis for the values.